Access Point Management provides the ability to manage hosts connected to hubs using DHCP as a means to control or restrict host access.

 - Repeat step 6 through step 8 to enter all the ranges of possible IP addresses.

 - Click Save Settings to save all changes to the Access Point Management view.

 - Click System > Groups view and click the Access-Point-Management group to select it.

 - Right-click and select Modify.

 - The All Members panel in the Modify Group dialog displays a list of Topology containers.
 Click the + sign next to the container that has the managed switch, and then click the + sign next to the device.
 Select the port where the access point is connected.

 - Click the right arrow to move the port to the Selected Members column.

 - Click OK.

-- On the Groups view, with the group still selected, click Show Members and verify that the port is in the group.
+- On the Groups View, with the group still selected, click the Show Members button and verify that the port is in the group.